Taif-33/Smart-Garbage-Bin-Monitoring-System-Using-IoT-in-Saudi-Arabia/README.md

 # Smart Garbage Bin System Using IoT

+##  Overview
 Smart Garbage Bin Monitoring System using Arduino Uno, an ultrasonic sensor, and a servo motor to provide automatic lid opening without physical contact.
 This project supports hygiene, smart waste management, and smart city applications in Saudi Arabia, with future potential for cloud-based monitoring and automation.

-##  Overview
-This project presents a smart garbage bin system using IoT technology to solve the problem of overflowing waste bins.
-The system automatically opens the lid using motion detection and measures the fill level using an ultrasonic sensor.

 It aims to improve waste management and support smart city solutions.